Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		CPU is the central processing unit.
 It is responsible for running and processing instructions that it is given.

 	+	#####	RAM
 		Our Computer's memory, or RAM, stores data that the computer needs to carry out processing tasks.
-For example, when you run an application, the required data to run the application is temporarily stored on the RAM.
+For example, when we run an application, the required data to run the application is temporarily stored on the RAM.

 	+	#####	Hard drive
 		The hard drive is long-term storage where all of our files are stored and kept.